-With the PTF for APAR VM64743, z/VM V5.4 and V6.1 provide the ability to add and remove paths from an emulated device (representing a real SCSI device) while the device is online and possibly in use.
+z/VM provides the ability to add and remove paths from an emulated device (representing a real SCSI device) while the device is online and possibly in use.
 This is especially useful for making configuration changes for z/VM system volumes that cannot be varied offline while z/VM is running.